 Released in early 2014, played with Arizona United that year.
 In 2015 Signed by the New England Revolution, making 43 appearances in 3 seasons.
 Nashville FC in 2018, Austin Bold in 2019.

 10. Jesse Gonzalez – (Edenton, NC)

-Goalkeeper.
-Grew up in Dallas where he played for CD Independiente prior to joining the FCD Academy in 2011.
-Signed with FC Dallas in March of 2013.
-Loaned to Pittsburgh Riverhounds in 2015 but only played one game.
-Became a starter for FCD in the final run of 2015 and remains the #1 today.
-Led all MLS goalkeepers with a 0.91 GAA in 2015.
-Played for Mexico at U18, U20, and U23 level; started for El Tri at the 2015 CONCACAF U20 Championships and the 2015 FIFA U20 World Cup.
-In 2017 opted to play for USA at the senior level as part of the Gold Cup and is now cap tied to them.
+Played for Mexico at U18, U20, and U23 levels; started for El Tri at the 2015 CONCACAF U20 Championships and the 2015 FIFA U20 World Cup.
+In 2017, Gonzalez opted to play for US at the senior level and is cap tied to them.